• Skip to primary navigation

 lava lamp made with black food colouring, water and oil

-Followed by some creepy density.
-We had so much fun with this one, can you think of spooky things to float in the different levels.
+Followed by some creepy density jars.
+We had so much fun with this one.
+Can you think of spooky things to float on the different levels?

 Would you like to scare your friends with some spooky noises?
-Try this eerie sounds device, again this is very simply but very effective.
+Try an eerie sound device.
+Again, this is very simple but very effective.
 Who would you like to scare?

 eerie sounds device made with a plastic cup, ribbon and paperclip

-We love goo or oobleck here at Science Sparks and this glow in the dark version is especially cool, and a little spooky.
+We love goo or oobleck here at Science Sparks, and this glow in the dark version is especially spooky!

-How about setting up a creepy monster tea party, and learn about baking soda reactions at the same time?
+How about setting up a creepy monster tea party, and learning about baking soda reactions at the same time?

 two fizzy potions in a cup for a monster tea party